neil-mc-m/code-school/week_6/class_16/login/readme.md

 - Otherwise redirect to the login page
 - Create an index.php file
 - Check if the user is logged in by including the ‘./check-auth.php’ file
-- Add header using the session saying “Welcome to $loggedInName”
+- Add header using the session saying “Welcome  $loggedInName”